top of page

 Neighborhood 4

 Visiting Tucson is a treat.
-It is not as commercialized as the Phoenix area and it maintains much of its natural beauty by not building and destroying its land and natural settings and landscape.
+It is not as commercialized as the Phoenix area, and it maintains much of its natural beauty by not building and destroying its land, natural settings, and landscape.

-Tucson offers several breweries nearby the arena.
-Barrio Brewing, Pueblo Vida Brewing Company, Iron John’s, and Ten55 might be worth a visit if craft breweries are your thing.
+Tucson offers several breweries near the arena.
+Crooked Tooth, Pueblo Vida Brewing Company, and Iron John’s are worth a visit if craft breweries are your thing.

 Other sports to see during hockey season include the Arizona Wildcats (University of Arizona) football, hockey, basketball, and baseball teams.